 Combined Effects of Percocet and Alcohol Abuse

 The main difference between mixing alcohol with Percocet and mixing alcohol with other painkillers is the high possibility for severe liver damage.
 The FDA has issued a warning to pharmaceutical companies, limiting the amount of acetaminophen to be mixed into opioid painkillers (FDA News Release, 2011).
 Acetaminophen causes more than 400 deaths per year due to its effects on the liver.
 Alcoholic.org warns that all painkillers weigh heavily on the liver and that those using Percocet are best advised to avoid alcohol completely due to the risk of liver damage.
-The National Institute for Alcohol Abuse and Alcoholism states that the liver along with the brain, heart and pancreas are all organs negatively affected by alcohol (NIAA, 2010).
+The National Institute for Alcohol Abuse and Alcoholism states that the liver, along with the brain, heart and pancreas, are all organs that are negatively affected by alcohol (NIAA, 2010).

 With prolonged use, a person will build a tolerance to alcohol and painkillers and form addiction (Gudin et al., 2013).
 Those with a history of alcohol abuse are more likely to develop dependence on opioid painkillers.
 Mixing alcohol with Percocet greatly increases the likelihood of overdose.

 Effects of concurrent alcohol and Percocet use include: